Feeling frenzied all the time can take a toll on your fertility. Here’s how you can chillax and boost your odds of baby-making success.

 When your mom was pregnant with you, chances are, she wasn’t pedaling furiously at spin class or doing ball squats.
 Back then, doctors worried that exercise might harm the growing baby and discouraged pregnant women from breaking a sweat.
 Now, that’s completely passé.
 Researchers have realized that prenatal inactivity—not exercise—puts moms-to-be and their babies at risk.
 “For low-risk pregnancies, prenatal exercise is absolutely safe.

 You know that exercising during pregnancy manages your mood, dials down discomfort, and reduces your risk of gestational diabetes.
-But it might also help your baby’s brain develop faster, according to new findings presented this weekend in San Diego at the annual meeting of the Society for Neuroscience.
+But it might also help your baby’s brain develop faster, according to new findings presented recently in San Diego at the annual meeting of the Society for Neuroscience.

 “Start getting healthy even before you become pregnant,” advises Siobhan Dolan, M.D., M.P.H., medical adviser to the March of Dimes and professor of obstetrics and gynecology and women’s health at the Albert Einstein College of Medicine/Montefiore Medical Center in New York.
 (Already pregnant?